Why Slow Horses should be your next box set

 “Dogs are standing by, Ma’am,” says an MI5 agent.
 Before you can work out whether they mean real dogs, you’re distracted by the unfolding emergency at Stansted Airport, where a suspected terrorist has been spotted with a suspicious-looking backpack.
 Hot on his heels is River Cartwright (Jack Lowden), a would-be hotspot spy – except it soon becomes clear that he’s far from Tom Quinn or Jack Bauer.
 After chasing down the wrong man, he then rugby tackles anything in his path to try and catch up to his suspect – and that’s just the start of it.

-So begins Slow Horses, Apple TV+’s new espionage thriller, which is deceptively fast for its title.
+So begins Slow Horses, Apple TV+’s espionage thriller, which is deceptively fast for its title.
 Based on Mick Herron’s novels, it whisks us into the secret world behind the secret world – a place where spooks go not because they’re super-stealthy but because they’re not good enough.
 This is the back office defending the UK’s shores, a grubby place called Slough House that’s a long way from Thames House.

-And yet James Hawes (whose CV includes Penny Dreadful, Black Mirror and The Alienist) doesn’t skimp on the tension, from the riveting opening sequence to a chase sequence on foot that works because it’s so low-key.
+Herron’s books are adapted by The Thick of It veteran Will Smith, which gives the whole programme a darkly comic vein that pays off the more the show taps into it, as every opportunity for something spectacular is often undermined by the less glamorous reality.
+The directing team – that includes James Hawes (whose CV includes Penny Dreadful, Black Mirror and The Alienist) – doesn’t skimp on the tension, from the riveting opening sequence to frequent chase sequences on foot that feel fresh because they’re so low-key.
 The result is an enjoyable walk on the shabby side of the spy world that feels distinct enough from Homeland and Spooks to keep you intrigued.
 MI5 not 9 to 5?
 These guys would struggle to make it from 8 to 3, and Slow Horses is all the better for it.